Dark-Knight-Rises/Logseq/pages/Blockchain.md

-- What is blockchain? #card
+- What is  Blockchain? #card
-  card-last-interval:: 4
-  card-repeats:: 2
-  card-ease-factor:: 2.36
-  card-next-schedule:: 2022-05-15T16:15:32.713Z
-  card-last-reviewed:: 2022-05-11T16:15:32.713Z
-  card-last-score:: 3
-	- A decentralized computation and information sharing platform that enables multiple authoritative domains, who do not trust each other, to cooperate, coordinate and collaborate in a rational decision making process. #defination card-last-score:: 1 card-repeats:: 1 card-next-schedule:: 2022-05-10T18:30:00.000Z card-last-interval:: -1 card-ease-factor:: 2.5 card-last-reviewed:: 2022-05-10T10:31:42.014Z
 	- A blockchain is an <ins>open</ins>, <ins>distributed ledger</ins>  that can record transactions between two parties <ins>efficiently</ins>  and in a <ins>verifiable</ins> and <ins>permanent</ins> way. (lansiti, lakhani 2017) #defination #card card-last-interval:: 4 card-repeats:: 2
 	  card-ease-factor:: 2.36
 	  card-next-schedule:: 2022-05-12T19:18:03.198Z
 	  card-last-reviewed:: 2022-05-08T19:18:03.198Z
 	  card-last-score:: 3
 	  collapsed:: true
 		- open: accesible to all
 		- distributed: no single party control
 		- efficient: fast and scalable
 		- verifiable: everyone can check the validity of information.
 		- permanent: the info is persistent
 - What are Centralized vs Decentralized vs Distributed architectures? #card card-last-interval:: -1 card-repeats:: 1